hawl1/Polytoria-CodeSnippets/README.md

 Create a issue, it's simple, you can create one clicking on the tab called issues above the files.

+> [!CAUTION]
+> We're not related in any way to the official POLYTORIA team.

+[!IMPORTANT]
+> This extension was forked and updated. > The original code Belongs to DevPixels(aka SK-FAST)

 **TO-DO**
 - [ ] Update some of the snippets